perdian/flightlog/README.md

 The backup archives themselves adhere to the naming convention `flighttracker-backup-<date>.xml` where `<date>` will be replaced with the date on which the backup is being performed.

-# Known limitations

-There are a few known limitations which will hopefully be addressed in future versions:

-## World map

-Right now flights traveling westwards from the US or eastwards of Asia/Australia are not correctly rendered by the Openlayers map.
-The data is being available in the JSON but somehow the map doesn't render it correctly.

 # Credits

 This application would not be possible without the great work of other open source projects.